Course Outline

 Format:

-You will respond to a professional design brief to develop an original concept, visual identity and strategy that will be presented as a simulated industry design pitch.
-You should clearly demonstrate the development of your design process in your support material and research to demonstrate that you have explored a variety of solutions in arriving at your finished designs.
-Your design outcomes will be presented as a professional PDF and will be supported by an oral presentation in class where you will receive industry feedback in a simulated pitch environment.
+You will further develop the visual identity you designed in Task 2.
+You should clearly demonstrate your research and design process in your support material to demonstrate that you have explored a variety of solutions in arriving at your finished designs.
+Your design outcomes will be presented as a professional PDF and will be supported by an oral presentation in class.

 Criteria: